john-cd/rust_howto/src/tools/testing.md

 # Tests

+Tools to help you verify the correctness of your code.

 `cargo test` to run all tests.
 `cargo test test_prefix` to run all tests that start with the provided prefix.
 `cargo test -- --show-output` to show output (println!) that is otherwise captured during tests.